 We can generally only run 1-2 experiments at the same time, not 20.
-So it makes no difference how many “knowledge points” that experiment is worth.Only one questions matters: Are we working on the most critical business risk?
+So it makes no difference how many “knowledge points” that experiment is worth.Only one question matters: Are we working on the most critical business risk?
+Click To Tweet

 We could spend time assigning point values and submitting reports that can’t be realistically compared with risks from a completely different project.
 Then the VP of Innovation can start discounting point values based on the relative complexity of the business models, but that time is better spent actually doing work.

-The only relevant questions is, are we working on the most critical business risk?
+The only relevant question is, are we working on the most critical business risk?

 The answer is binary, yes or no.